ijaaz/wix/responsibility/11th grade.md

 We started out doing well, till Nicky started to feel unwell.
 Due to this, I found out that I had to take a larger leadership role.

+My leadership experience included setting deadlines, collaborating, and formatting among others.

+If I could have done anything better, I would have set better deadlines.
+I was not able to totally finish making my presentation, and I was not able to present with my friend as I didn't look for her on time.

 [1]: http://google.com